Canadian Victoria Day

-Victoria Day is held in honor of Queen Victoria (1837-1901) to celebrate the birthday of the popular, long reigning queen of England.
-It is celebrated in England, Canada and other former British colonies and territories.
-Queen Victoria's 63 year reign of the huge global British Empire, was the longest of all monarchs.
+In Canada, Victoria Day is a federal holiday.
+Victoria Day is held in honor of Queen Victoria (1837-1901) to celebrate the birthday of the popular, long-reigning queen of England.
+It is celebrated in England, Canada, and other former British colonies and territories.
+However, Canada is the only country to celebrate it as an official public holiday.

-In Canada, Victoria Day as a Federal holiday.
-After the Queen's death an act of the Canadian Parliament established this holiday on May 24th.
-In 1952, it was moved to the Monday preceding May 25th, and became an official Canadian federal holiday
+After Queen Victoria’s death, an act of the Canadian Parliament established this holiday on May 24th.
+In 1952, it was moved to the Monday preceding May 25th, and became an official Canadian federal holiday.

 Recipe of the Day: Spinach and Mushroom Salad

 Ecards Send a free Ecard daily for just about any May calendar holiday, occasion, observance, or event.
 Or, just for the fun of it!